-For a vSGA configuration, verify that the NVIDIA GRID K1 or K2 GPUs are installed on the ESXi host.
+- Verify that the NVIDIA Tesla M6, M10, M60, or P40 GPUs are installed on the ESXi host.

-- Download the VIB for your NVIDIA GRID graphics card from the NVIDIA Driver Downloads site.
+- Download the VIB for your NVIDIA GRID vGPU graphics card from the NVIDIA Driver Downloads site.

 Select the appropriate VIB version from the drop-down menus.

 Option Description Product Type GRID Product Series Select NVIDIA GRID vGPU.
 Product Select the version (such as GRID K2) that is installed on the ESXi host.
 Operating System Select the VMware vSphere ESXi version.

 - Uncompress the vGPU software package .zip file.